Doom and Gloom: In popular culture

-The song was played in the fourth episode of the 2012 NBC series Do No Harm (TV series), when Ian arrives at a formal event.
+The song was played in the fourth episode of the 2012 NBC series Do No Harm, when Ian arrives at a formal event.

+The song is on the soundtrack for the video game MLB 13: The Show.

 The song was played in the end credits to the 2013 film A Good Day to Die Hard.

 The song also plays in the 2019 film Avengers: Endgame, when the Avengers gather together and construct a time machine.